-• The embedded driver allows for statement name changes when there is an open result set on the statement object.
-This is not supported in a server environment.
+- The embedded driver allows for statement name changes when there is an open result set on the statement object.
+This is not supported in a server environment. - Use of the updateBytes method on the CHAR, VARCHAR, and LONG VARCHAR datatypes is supported in an embedded environment, but is not supported in a server environment.